 1 anatomy book and the Complete Pathology For Complementary Therapies Book (available from the AoR).

-Two bath sized towels, lotion and foot cleanser to allow you to carry out treatments at home.
+Two bath sized towels, two face cloths, lotion and foot cleanser to allow you to carry out treatments at home.

 One A4 lever arch ring binder and 2 normal A4 ring binders.